-In news that won’t shock regular readers of this site, Rep. Barney Frank (D-MA)--one of three openly gay House members--says he believes that Democrats will wait until 2010 to attempt a repeal of Don’t Ask, Don’t Tell.
+In news that won’t shock regular readers of this site, Rep. Barney Frank (D-MA)–one of three openly gay House members–says he believes that Democrats will wait until 2010 to attempt a repeal of Don’t Ask, Don’t Tell.

-, he thinks that’s the right way to go.
+Not only that, but, according to Roll Call, he thinks that’s the right way to go.
 “I believe we should and will do ‘Don’t Ask, Don’t Tell’ next year,” Frank said.
 “We haven’t done the preliminary work, the preparatory work.
 It would be a mistake to bring it up without a lot of lobbying and a lot of conversation.”

 The administration has been walking back its vow to repeal DADT for weeks now, to the great frustration of advocates at Human Rights Campaign and the Servicemember’s Legal Defense Networks.
 Gay rights groups hope the issue will be raised when the Senate considers Defense Secretary Robert Gates’ budget proposal next month, and their opponents are preparing for just such a contingency.